ipfs/roadmap/README.md

 ### 3. Scale the IPFS Network

-To support the continued growth of the IPFS Network, we will be testing, benchmarking the protocol at scale.
+To support the continued growth of the IPFS Network, we will be testing and benchmarking the protocol at scale.
 - Deploy a P2P testbed for Distributed Protocols that enables us to spin up hundreds of thousands of nodes on demand and run tests on them.
 - IPFS has an opt-in Telemetry system so that tests can collect key data to understand the experiments.

-Our friends from libp2p will be playing the larger role into achieving this goal.
-If you are a Networks specialist and/or if you like scaling systems to serve hundreds of millions, join the conversation at [Bi-Weekly Call](https://github.com/libp2p/team-mgmt#bi-weekly-call) and learn more.
+Our friends from libp2p will be playing the larger role in achieving this goal.
+If you are a Networks specialist and/or if you like scaling systems to serve hundreds of millions, join the conversation in the [Bi-Weekly Libp2p Call](https://github.com/libp2p/team-mgmt#bi-weekly-call) and learn more.

 ### 4. The IPFS Community of Builders gets together for the 1st [IPFS Conf](https://github.com/ipfs/conf)